 Environmental justice, animal rights, and community organizations urge CARB to eliminate credits for factory farm gas in the Low Carbon Fuel Standard.

 Statement issued by Leadership Counsel for Justice and Accountability following a vote by the California Air Resources Board to phase out ag burning.
-FRESNO -- While we are pleased that CARB voted to phase out agricultural (ag) burning in the…
+FRESNO — While we are pleased that CARB voted to phase out agricultural (ag) burning in the San Joaquin Valley by 2025 and require development and implementation of a plan to do […]

 Healthy air and climate justice in California are inextricably linked to the Board’s leadership.
 We look forward to working with these incoming and returning members of the Board to realize true equity and environmental justice.